hyosung11/Launch-School/Courses/journal.md

 09:39 Made table of block scope and function scope variables based on declaration.

 09:58 Finished Assignment 3 > More About Scope.

+10:33 Humming along through hoisting.
+Feeling pretty good today about studying.
+What word did Miles use to talk about going through the material quickly?

+11:31 I finished Assignment 4 on Hoisting.
+I'm going to take a study break and see about using this REI coupon before it expires.